ishan-marikar/authcompanion/README.md

 $ cd authcompanion/
 ```

-And install the authcompanion server using the setup wizard if you're starting
+And setup the authcompanion server using the setup wizard if you're starting for
-for the first time
+the first time

 ```sh
 $ deno run -A --unstable bin/cmd.ts setup